jitsi/jicofo/README.md

 ```

 ## Running Jicofo from distribution package

+(In case of having used the quick install, you can skip this part)

 1. Build distributon package using ant target for your OS: "dist.lin", "dist.lin64", "dist.macosx", "dist.win" or "dist.win64"
 2. Packge will be placed in 'dist/{os-name}' folder.